 I put in 14 years of hard work (WebEx and Cisco) during which I faced many unhappy customers.
 I was always pushed to work hard but wasn’t focused on fixing the customer experience until I got in front of them and actually listened to them.
 I learned invaluable lessons from those experiences.
 It’s essential to listen to your customers in real-time and take their input to heart.
 Always strive to make your customers happy.
 Without their happiness, you can’t achieve success.

-Eric Huan, CEO Zoom Video
+Eric Yuan, CEO Zoom Video

 Since the spread of Covid19, Zoom has been the most used tool for video conferencing worldwide.
 Previously, it was majorly known by the tech industry.
 However, many tech companies would rather use Lifesize, an excellent product, offering high video quality.
 Additionally, you can also bundle it up with their specialized meeting rooms’ hardware for the best video conferencing experience.